How to set up a health savings account (HSA)

 Investment fees, which are sometimes a flat monthly charge or a small percentage of the invested balance

 Trading fees, if you’re opting for an investment HSA

 If evaluating different HSA options is too overwhelming, enlist some help.

-“If you're having trouble finding an HSA policy call Healthcare.gov or a local health insurance agent,” he says.
+“If you're having trouble finding an HSA policy, call Healthcare.gov or a local health insurance agent,” Medcalf says.
 “Most agents know of the HSA policies offered in their state and can help you find the right one.”

 You can set up HSAs with banks, credit unions, insurance agents, financial brokers or a company connected with your health insurance provider.
 How you set up your plan depends on the plan itself.

 Most plans can be set up in person, by mail, over the phone or online.
 You’ll need a form of identification, the details of your HDHP and basic personal information to set up your account.
 If you’re setting up an investment account, you may need to review investment options at this time.
 You should also be prepared to contribute, especially if you select an account with a minimum balance.